Report | Swansea City U21s 1 Nottingham Forest U21s 1

 It was also a big achievement for the young Swans, with nine scholars involved in the squad - three of whom were first-year scholars - against a Forest side all but unchanged from their win over PSG earlier in the week.

-It was a slow opening 20 minutes to the contest, with the only half-chance falling to the visitors as midfielder Kristian Clarke fired wide from distance, causing no trouble for Evan Anderson in the Swans goal.
+Both sides knew their place in the knockout stages was already secure, and it was a slow opening 20 minutes to the contest, with the only half-chance falling to the visitors as midfielder Kristian Clarke fired wide from distance, causing no trouble for Evan Anderson in the Swans goal.

-The hosts’ best chance arrived on the half-hour mark when Shae Cahill burst into the box.
-His initial effort was well blocked by defender Iestyn Jones before the rebound fell back to the forward, who lifted his follow-up high over the bar.
+The hosts’ best chance yet arrived on the half-hour mark when Shae Cahill burst into the box.
+His initial effort was well blocked by defender Iestyn Jones before the rebound fell back to the forward, who lifted his follow-up strike high over the bar.

-Forest continued to look dangerous in the final third, with Anisjko again cutting inside onto his right foot, but this time his effort was saved by Evan Anderson, who parried the ball away.
+Forest continued to look dangerous in the final third, with Anisjko again cutting inside onto his right foot, but this time his effort was saved by Anderson, who parried the ball away.

-Swansea found a deserved equaliser with 25 minutes remaining when a ball into the area was initially met by I. Jones, whose close-range effort was superbly saved by Owen Grainger.
-However, the goalkeeper was unable to keep out C. Jones on the follow-up, as the substitute tapped into an empty net.
+But Swansea got an equaliser with 25 minutes remaining.
+A ball into the area was initially met by Jones, whose close-range effort was superbly saved by Owen Grainger.

-The Swans then had three big chances to find a winner late on.
-Harlan Perry sent Thomas Woodward in behind the defence, but the forward dragged his shot wide of the post.
 Moments later, Woodward played Josh Pescatore through, only for his close-range effort to be blocked, before the rebound fell to Dan Watts.
-His pinpoint delivery into the box found Josiah Kallicharan, but the substitute was unable to get enough on his header to direct it goalwards and trouble Grainger.
+His pinpoint delivery into the box found Josiah Kallicharan, but the substitute was unable to get enough on his header to direct it goalwards and trouble Grainger as the spoils were shared.

-Swansea City Under-21s: Evan Anderson, Carter Heywood, Callum Deacon(Zachary Jeanes 75’), Harlan Perry, Brogan Popham, Iestyn Jones, Josh Pescatore, Dan Watts, Thomas Woodward, Kai Rhodes(Callum Jones 59’), Alfie Jones(Josiah Kallicharan 59’)
+Swansea City Under-21s: Evan Anderson, Carter Heywood, Callum Deacon (Zac Jeanes 75), Harlan Perry, Brogan Popham, Iestyn Jones, Josh Pescatore, Dan Watts (captain), Thomas Woodward, Kai Rhodes (Callum Jones 59), Alfie Jones (Josiah Kallicharan 59)

 Substitutes not used: Tom Wright, Ben Phillips.

-Nottingham Forest Under-21s: Owen Grainger, Eric Moreira(Eleazar Lokote 84’), Matthew Orr, Chinazaekpere Nwosu, David Modupe ©, Kristian Clarke(Frank Evans 73’), Cormac Daly, Cherif-Dine Baba Yaya, Zyan Blake(Shakur Samuels 84’), Shae Cahill(Okello Barkley 77’), Danny Anisjko.
+Nottingham Forest Under-21s: Owen Grainger, Eric Moreira (Eleazar Lokote 84), Matthew Orr, Chinazaekpere Nwosu, David Modupe (captain), Kristian Clarke (Frank Evans 73), Cormac Daly, Cherif-Dine Baba Yaya, Zyan Blake (Shakur Samuels 84), Shae Cahill (Okello Barkley 77), Danny Anisjko.

 Substitutes not used: Joseph Bailey.